C

 Return to Main "Notable Christian Comics" Page

----"The Picture Bible"
+--- "The Picture Bible"

-The initial project was developed under C. Elvan Olmstead, Cook's Bible editor at the time and one of the curriculum people, Mrs. Iva Hoth, wrote the text to go with the pictures.
+T he book known as The Picture Bible was originally conceived as a series of comics pages entitled "Our Bible in Pictures" as part of the David C Cook Sunday PIX curriculum in the early 1950s.
 It was published in 13 stories per quarter and placed in the curriculum as a "take home paper" for the children so that they could read over the Bible story at home.
+The initial project was developed under C. Elvan Olmstead, Cook's Bible editor at the time.

-Iva Hoth once said in an interview: "I am always surprised and happy to note that our Bible in comic strips, and other stories published in PIX, were published in over 105 languages and were distributed in more than 90 countries on all the continents.
+Mrs. Hoth once said in an interview: "I am always surprised and happy to note that our Bible in comic strips, and other stories published in PIX, were published in over 105 languages and were distributed in more than 90 countries on all the continents.
 We received many letters, even from Russia, and one of our agents, returning recently from a voyage to the Far East, told us that copies ... were sold in the streets in Bangladesh.
 The kids [are eager to] obtain them and their fathers read them, too.
 I could not hope for a more beautiful reward."

 According to Ralph Gates, Director of Cook Communications Ministries International (May 2001): "In the mid-'70s a proposal was made to put these different Bible stories together in a book format.
 Originally [the first editions of this book were] done in black and white.
-The current format with full four color was published in 1978 in a New Testament version and in 1979 for The Picture Bible, both Old and New Testaments.
+The current format with full four color was published in 1978 in a New Testament version and in 1979 forThe Picture Bible, both Old and New Testaments.
 The Picture Bible, or some portion of it, has been translated into over 130 languages.
-Over 65 million PIX, used in the curriculum, have been distributed.
-In addition 3.3 million Russian, 650,000 Spanish, 680,000 Portuguese, 120,000 Hungarian, 218,000 Romanian, 125,000 Tagalog Picture New Testaments and over 1.2 million Picture Bibles in English have been distributed.
+Over 65 millionPIX, used in the curriculum, have been distributed.
+In addition 3.3 million Russian, 650,000 Spanish, 680,000 Portuguese, 120,000 Hungarian, 218,000 Romanian, 125,000 Tagalog Picture New Testaments and over 1.2 million Picture Biblesin English have been distributed.
 Total for all editions printed are in excess of 75 million copies distributed around the world.
 The distribution figures are probably under stated since I was not able to get figures for distribution for all years..."

 Return to Main "Notable Christian Comics" Page